eMTeeWare/emtee-showdown/README.md

 ## What is it good for?

-Currently, eMTee Selection Server solves one very specific problem: Help choosing the next tv show to watch.
+Currently, eMTee Showdown solves one very specific problem: Help choosing the next tv show to watch.

 ## Will there be more?